-Here are some helpful tips for your back training.
-Please note that these are averages based on my experience working with lots of clients and my own training.
+The following are some helpful tips for your back training.
+Please note that these are averages based on our personal training experience and that accrued through training thousands of clients over the course of many years.
 The recommendations here should be food for thought or places to start, not dogmatic scriptures to follow to the letter.

 Because “the back” isn’t a muscle or even several muscles but rather a large assortment of adjacent muscles, it’s best to think of back training by splitting it up into the exercises that require horizontal pulling and those that require vertical pulling.